Engine Cradle Alignment

 Engine cradle.

 The engine cradle has both lower control arms attached.
 These control arms affect the vehicle's alignment angles.
 A crooked or misaligned engine cradle will affect a vehicle's camber angle.
-Camber angles result in pull and tire wear.
-A vehicle will always pull to the side with the most positive (+) camber.
-If it has shifted during a repair, one side will have too much positive camber, and the other side will have too much negative camber.
+Excessive camber angles result in pull and tire wear.

-Engine cradles can bend from hitting curbs, and parking stops.
-If an engine cradle is bent or misaligned even a little, it will need repairs before attempting wheel alignment.
+Engine cradles get damaged from hitting curbs.
+If an engine cradle is bent, it will need repairs before attempting wheel alignment.
+The lower control arms are attached to the engine cradle or subframe.
+Therefore, alignment angles will be affected.
 The camber angle is the inward and outward tilt of the top of the tire as viewed from the front of the vehicle.
-This and a few other alignment angles (SAI) affect the steering and suspension of a vehicle.